-An electronic message that will be received on the recipient's cell phone.
+A Text Message is an electronic message that will be received on the recipient's cell phone.
 Text Messages can be sent from your Text In Church account to individual People Records or entire Groups of People Records.
 Text Messages can be sent immediately, scheduled to send at specific dates and times, or programmed as a part of an Automated Workflow.
 People can reply to your Text Messages and you would see the reply in your Text In Church Inbox and within the People Record’s Conversation History.
 People’s replies to your Text Messages do not count towards your monthly allotment.

-The letters numbers and punctuation that make up a Text Message.
+A Character is the letters numbers and punctuation that make up a Text Message.
 Most are encoded using GSM character set Emoji characters and some accented characters are encoded using USC-2, which takes more bits of data to send than standard GSM Characters

-An electronic message that will be received at the email address of the recipient.
+An Email Message is an electronic message that will be received at the email address of the recipient.
 Email Messages can be sent from your Text In Church account to individual People Records or entire Groups of People Records.
 Email Messages can be sent immediately, scheduled to send at specific dates and times, or programmed as a part of an Automated Workflow.
 When creating an Email Message, you will be able to set a “reply to” address.
 If your recipient were to reply to this Email Message, their reply would automatically forward to the designated “Reply-to” address that you’ve indicated.
 Email Messages do not count towards your monthly allotment.

 Mark as Read:

 Marking something as read is when an incoming text message is received in your Text In Church Inbox, it will be flagged as “unactioned” with bold font.
 Because an Inbox can be shared between multiple Admins and Users, opening the message will not automatically mark the message as read.
 To clear the notification, you can manually mark the message as “Read.”

-When you are finished with a message in your Inbox, you can move the message to the Archive section, so that the Inbox remains clear and ready for new messages.
+Archiving something is when you are finished with a message in your Inbox, you can move the message to the Archive section, so that the Inbox remains clear and ready for new messages.
 For your records, messages cannot be deleted from your Text In Church account, but they can be Archived to keep your messages organized.

-When an incoming text message (that is not a keyword) is received by your Text In Church phone number, the text message will be placed here.
+The Inbox is where an incoming text message (that is not a keyword) is received by your Text In Church phone number, the text message will be placed here.
 You can take additional actions to read, archive, or reply to the messages from here.

 The Sent Folder is where Text, Email, and Automated Workflow messages that are sent from your Text In Church account will display under the “Sent” folder within the “Messages” Section of your account.

-Text, Email, and Automated Workflow messages that are currently in the process of sending from your Text In Church account are held.
+The Pending Folder is where scheduled Text and Email messages that are currently in the process of sending from your Text In Church account are held.
 You can edit and delete messages from the Pending tab as needed before they are actually sent to the intended recipients.
 Scheduled Automated Workflow messages are not housed here and can be found within the Automated Workflow Report.